backplane/conex/README.md

 # conex

-This is a repository for utility container images.
-The latest versions are mirrored to docker hub.
+This is a repository for various utility container images.
+The [latest versions of these images are mirrored to docker hub](https://hub.docker.com/r/galvanist/conex/tags).

-### To access these images, see: <https://hub.docker.com/r/galvanist/conex/tags>

 ## The Images